 Procedure for Fire Department Applicants for Entry-Level Positions

-An eligibility list shall be established and maintained for entry-level firefighter candidates.
-A testing and interview process shall be conducted in every odd numbered year during the month of June to keep the list of eligible applicants current.
+An eligibility list shall be established and maintained for entry-level Firefighter/EMT and entry-level Firefighter/Paramedic candidates.
+A testing and interview process shall be conducted in every odd numbered year during the month of June (if applicable) to keep the list of eligible applicants current.
 Applications for the position of firefighter shall be solicited and advertised.
 A deadline for applications to be returned to the Civil Service Secretary shall be established and advertised.

 1. After the application deadline has passed, all firefighter applications will be forwarded to the Fire Chief to determine whether or not the applicants meet minimum standards for an entry-level position as follows:

 - Possession of a State of Nebraska or National Registry EMT license at/or 6 months post hire date